 They plan to achieve these aims by supporting, and partnering with historical Black universities and National Hispanic organizations.
 PepsiCo also plans to elevate their recruiting process under a DEI framework by engaging minority-owned search firms to select from diverse candidate talent pools.
 Through these combined efforts, additional training and mentorship programs, PepsiCo plans to integrate a diversity work culture of inclusion at all levels.

-Coca Cola has established a Racial Equity plan with similar aims of filling more leadership roles with minority workforce members and supporting racial and ethnic minority communities, schools, businesses and organizations.
+Coca Cola has established a Racial Equity plan with similar aims of filling more leadership roles with minority workforce members and supporting racial and ethnic minority communities, schools, businesses and organizations. - Third party consulting and outsourcing.
+Third party consulting and outsourcing can make the process of DEI more meaningful and efficient, while increasing employee engagement thanks to greater trust provided by anonymity.

 Coca Cola’s diversity strategy includes conducting a third-party pay equity audit in the U.S. for hourly and salaried employees to ensure associates in equal or similar roles are compensated fairly for their work without regard to gender or race/ethnicity.
-The results will be shared internally with employees and externally through the company’s annual Business and Sustainability Report.
+The results will be shared internally with employees and externally through the company’s annual Business and Sustainability Report. - Tracking and measuring.
+The goals set by leadership may be well-intended, but will be all for naught if there is no way to track or measure them through continuous self-assessments of your organization’s progress.

 PepsiCo has found that as of Q2 2021, they’ve been able to increase their global female managerial representation to 43% while maintaining a Black and Hispanic managerial representation at 8% and 9% in the U.S., respectively.